JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 That concludes our examples of attempting to fulfil the edicts of that page 43 request to produce a new and righteous vision of morality.
 The foundation of such a vision would surely need to be that we love all men regardless of what they are like.
 The secret in being able to do so is in the words:

-"If once you understand your neighbor, you will become tolerant, and this tolerance will grow into friendship and ripen into love."
+“If once you understand your neighbor, you will become tolerant, and this tolerance will grow into friendship and ripen into love.”
 (1098)

 An academic-style philosophical work of the intensity of even the Urantia revelation seems unlikely to achieve sufficient popularity to be effective.
 A novel with no religious connotations but a central character who does just that possibly could do so.